semusings/helm-charts/charts/common/README.md

 Function library for bhuwanupadhyay's helm charts

-Since a lot of charts follow the same pattern this library was built to reduce maintenance cost between the charts that use it and try to achieve a goal of being DRY.
+Since a lot of charts follow the same pattern this library was built to reduce maintenance cost between the charts that use it and try achieve a goal of being DRY.

 ## TL;DR
 ```console